photoprism/photoprism-docs/docs/user-guide/backup/webdav.md

 WebDAV clients, like Microsoft’s Windows Explorer or Apple's Finder, can connect directly to PhotoPrism.
-This mounts the originals folder as a mapped drive and allows you to view, edit, and delete files from your computer or smartphone.
+This mounts the originals folder as a network drive and allows you to open, edit, and delete files from your computer or smartphone as if they were local.

 The originals folder URL for public servers is: